Moving to Halifax, Nova Scotia? Here’s Why It’s a Great Place to Live

 • Median Household Income (Nova Scotia): $71,500 (2021 Census)

 Also be sure to check out the affordability of Halifax homes here.
-You’ll see that compared to most other major cities, buying a home in Halifax still cheaper although it is not as affordable as it once was and our cost of living is much higher too.
-Bear this in mind if and when you are thinking of moving here.
+You’ll see that compared to most other major cities, buying a home in Halifax is still slightly cheaper although it is not as affordable as it once was and our cost of living is much higher too.
+Bear this in mind if and when you are thinking of moving to Halifax.
 You can find comparisons of the housing market in Canada’s largest cities here

 This is also a good research tool to help you get a feel for the home prices across Canada.